freebsd/grimoire/README.md

 # FreeBSD: Characterization of the Bugzilla Backlog

 🤝 This analysis is the result of a partnership between Bitergia and the FreeBSD Community during October 2024, as an effort to make a characterization of the backlog from FreeBSD’s Bugzilla instance.

 ⚙️ We produced a series of Dashboards to help with this characterization.
 Learn more details in the [Characterization Dashboards](#characterization-dashboards) section.

+These [Characterization Dashboards](#characterization-dashboards) are used by the FreeBSD Project hosted [Grimoire Instance](https://grimoire.freebsd.org).

 📈 [Here](#slides-characterization-of-the-bugzilla-backlog) you will find the
 slide deck summarizing the results from the characterization.
 Although the whole history